Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 Which Alberta Streams Are Open to Overseas Applicants Without a Job Offer?

 This is the most important question for outland candidates.
-Alberta has multiple pathways — not all are accessible from overseas without a job offer.
+Alberta has multiple pathways.
+Not all are accessible from overseas without a job offer.

 Open to overseas without a job offer:

-• Alberta Express Entry Stream — Priority Sectors: Targets construction, agriculture, aviation, and manufacturing.
+• Alberta Express Entry Stream, Priority Sectors: Targets construction, agriculture, aviation, and manufacturing.
 Operates by passive NOI from the federal Express Entry pool.
 Minimum CRS: 300.

 Require a job offer or Alberta employment: